vrtxlabs/qapir/docs/Test.md

 Parallel tests all run in their own threads.

-Here's how you mark a test as paralell:
+Here's how you mark a test as parallel:

 ```
 name: Test name